Learning ASL Series

 Contact: firstname.lastname@example.org (Include "Signing Online" in the subject box and user name for current students).
 517-980-5662 -please email rather than leave a message.

 Signing Online provides curriculum to high schools across the United States and Canada.
-THE AMOUNT OF CREDIT GRANTED FOR SIGNING ONLINE COURSEWORK IS DECIDED BY YOU OR YOUR SCHOOL.
+THE CREDIT ALLOWED FOR SIGNING ONLINE COURSEWORK IS DECIDED BY YOU OR YOUR SCHOOL.

 There are 10 lessons per course level with a quiz at the end of each lesson followed by a final exam at the end of the course.
 Students should do ONE lesson every one to two weeks for good information retention.